juancarlovieri/tlx-dark-theme/README.md

 **Update 08/10/20**: You can easily toggle between light and dark mode using the button at the top right corner of the screen.

+**Update 11/10/20**: You can now customize the color of problem statement by clicking the preference button below the Dark/Light button (at the top-right corner of the screen).

 ![demo-1](/img/demo-1.png)